eduMFA/eduMFA/doc/configuration/privacyidea-appliance.rst

 .. index:: Backup, Restore

 Starting with version 1.5 the setup tool also supports backup and restore.
-Backups are written to the directory `/var/lib/privacyidea/backup`.
+Backups are written to the directory `/var/lib/eduMFA/backup`.

-The backup contains all privacyIDEA configuration, the contents of the directory `/etc/privacyidea`, the encryption key, the configured administrators, the complete token database (MySQL) and Audit log.
+The backup contains all eduMFA configuration, the contents of the directory `/etc/eduMFA`, the encryption key, the configured administrators, the complete token database (MySQL) and Audit log.
 Furthermore if you are running FreeRADIUS the backup also contains the `/etc/freeradius/clients.conf` file.